 “At all points, an individual’s dignity, autonomy, and human rights must be protected when they are subject to the Act, and we will continue to work to ensure the reforms are successfully implemented.
 This will rely on the Act being accompanied by a robust workforce plan, along with investment to deliver it.

 “While it was positive to see the ban on conversion therapy included in today’s speech, the decision to exclude trans people from the ban is discriminatory and very disappointing.
-We urge the government to reconsider this decision to ensure that the ban protects transgender people as well as the wider LGBT+ community.”
+We urge the government to reconsider this decision to ensure that the ban protects transgender people as well as the wider LGBTQ+ community.”